-To apply for a place at this school in the normal admission round, you must complete an online Common Application Form available from the local authority in which you live.
-You are requested to complete the Supplementary Information Form if you wish to apply under oversubscription criteria 1 to 4.
+To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 5.